Contents of AI vs. CGI: What Is the Difference?

 How it works in a nutshell:

-You enter a prompt - i.e. a clear request.
-The bot analyzes the input in units (tokens) and predicts the most likely next word or the matching image detail.
-The result: a text, an image or a short video.
-You can achieve greater precision with specific prompts (style, perspective, light) - this is precisely the work of a prompt engineer.
+You enter a prompt —a clear request.
+The bot analyzes the input in units (tokens) and predicts the most likely next word or the appropriate image detail.
+The result: a text, an image, or a short video.
+You can achieve greater precision with specific prompts (style, perspective, lighting)—that's exactly what a prompt engineer.

 Prompts can be used to create content with AI models (as this Prompt Engineer for Midjourney shows)

 An example: You ask a chatbot for a definition or ask Midjourney for an image with material and lighting specifications.
-The model generates suggestions - not a final design.
+The model generates suggestions, not a final design.
 Important: AI has no real understanding and no creativity of its own in the human sense.
 It combines what it has learned.
-Brand work always requires human selection, evaluation and fine-tuning.
+Branding always requires human selection, evaluation, and fine-tuning.

 How Does CGI Work?